 Additional Letters to Bring with You

-In addition to the letters from Orthodox Rabbis, letters of recommendation attesting to your longstanding and continuous connection to Judaism and your observing a religious life-style are beneficial.
+It is beneficial to have as many letters of recommendation as possible attesting to your longstanding and continuous connection to Judaism and observance of a religious lifestyle.
 If, for example, you previously studied Jewish subjects, you should ask for a letter from your teacher.
-If you spend Shabbats with a religious family, you should ask the family members to write on your behalf.
-As mentioned above letters written in a foreign language are best translated into Hebrew.
+If you spend Shabbat with a religious family, you should ask the family members to write a letter on your behalf.
+As mentioned above, letters written in a foreign language are best translated into Hebrew.
 If you are married to a Jew or have a serious boyfriend who is Jewish, you need to bring similar letters of recommendation for him.
+Note: If you have a Jewish boyfriend, you must let us and the Beit Din know to be accepted for conversion.

 Documents Needed to Open your File at the Beit Din of Conversion